raul23/equifax-data-breach/README.rst

    `:information_source:`

-     Reading the `indictment`_, you have the impression that the US authorities were somehow able to exactly pinpoint who among the four members of the PLA logged to Equifax's network at a particular time of the day.
+     Reading the DOJ `indictment`_, you have the impression that the US authorities were somehow able to exactly pinpoint who among the four members of the PLA logged to Equifax's network at a particular time of the day.